 How might we broaden our definition of value to promote growth and well-being?

-It is a joy to frequently collaborate with for-profit and non-profit organizations through his company Tiger Lögik to understand their customers, develop compelling value propositions, and craft marketing and sales strategies that resonate.
+It is a joy to frequently collaborate with for-profit, non-profit, and social enterprise organizations to understand their customers, develop compelling value propositions, and craft strategies, messaging, and experiences that resonate.

-Chris' value creation research pushes the boundaries on how we think about, measure, and model value creation.
-He investigates these topics within services, sales, and societal domains.
-His research is published in leading journals such as the Journal of Consumer Research, Journal of the Academy of Marketing Science, Journal of Service Research, Journal of Personal Selling & Sales Management, Journal of Public Policy & Marketing, California Management Review, and others.
+My value creation research pushes the boundaries on how we think about, measure, and model value creation, often called perceived value.
+My research is published in premier and leading journals such as the Journal of Consumer Research, Journal of the Academy of Marketing Science, Journal of Consumer Psychology, Journal of Service Research, Journal of Personal Selling & Sales Management, Journal of Public Policy & Marketing, California Management Review, and others.
 Some of my recent work examines how organizations can address scarcity among employees and customers as well as become more purpose-oriented in their organizational ideology, culture, and go-to-market strategies.

-Chris teaches courses at the undergraduate and graduate levels around Design Thinking and Innovation, Sustainability, and Cross-Cultural Marketing to promote growth and well-being.
+My teaching focuses on helping undergraduates and MBAs absorb and apply Design Thinking and Innovation, Sustainability, and Cross-Cultural Marketing to promote growth and well-being.
 I have also taught courses on Global Marketing Strategy, Business + Social Impact, International Marketing, Marketing Management, Marketing for Sustainable Enterprises, Selling & Sales Force Management, and Marketing Principles.

-Prior to working in the university, Chris worked in marketing and global account management with Sprint and AT&T before completing his Ph.D. at the University of Tennessee.
+Prior to working in the university, I worked in marketing and global account management with Sprint and AT&T before completing my Ph.D. at the University of Tennessee.